abhiabhi94/social-post-bot/README.md

 ```python
 python post_to_social.py
 ```
-If everything went well, you will get a message on telegram from your telegram bot about the response after posting.

-I don't know if this is best way to notify the owner about the posting, it is so currently.
+If everything went well, you will get a message on telegram from your telegram bot about the response after posting.(I don't know if this is best way to notify the owner about the posting but currently, it is as it is.)

 - Now schedule a [`cron`](https://en.wikipedia.org/wiki/Cron) job for running the script `post_to_social.py` according to your requirements.